maxnyla/fruity-game/README.md

 I have deployed the site on a number of occasions throughout the building process, so that I could test it from different devices such as my mobile and tablet and check for responsiveness.

-During this testing I realised that I had to make some design changes to areas that I was not satisfied with, as the viewing experience on the mobile devices was not great.
+During this testing I realised that I had to make some design changes to areas that I was not satisfied with, and I made a number of changes to the page layouts and the colours and fonts used.
-I have therefore made many changes as I went along in order to make it more responsive or easier to navigate.
+Also, I made many changes as I went along in order to make it more responsive or easier to navigate.

-Some of these changes are broken down below:
+The biggest challenge was to decide which functionality I should add to the game.
+I tried and tested it many times to fet a feel for what the best course of action was with regards to timing of cards, and also the behaviour of the cards once they matched or had been clicked.
+I had to adapt to the mobile screens and change the layout of the tiles in the game board slightly so that the cards were still visible and the game was easy to play on those devices as well.

+I made changes to the colour scheme a few times because I was not happy with what I had at the time, and I wanted to differentiate the two pages visually so it was clear to the user which page they were in at any given point.

+During the testing process, I tested the site and game on a number of platforms:

+- on a desktop via Chrome, Edge, Firefox and Opera.
+I checked different screen sizes and resolutions and also used a simulator
+- on an Android mobile phone
+- on an Android tablet

+I asked others to test with Mac devices and the feedback that I received was that the game works well with the Mac ioS but not with the iPhone.
+After some investigation, I believe that the issue is the way the iPhone handles some of the CSS properties.
+I found extensive reports of this issue online and the consensus to fix this seems to be that it is necessary to add the -webkit- additions to the transform and perspective properties in the css file.
+I tried doing this but to date I believe it is still not working correctly on the iPhone.

+- Future deployment ideas:

+I had in mind to make a counter which displays how many cards have been flipped, and also a timer that records the time, and perhaps sets a limit to the time that the user has to complete the game.
+I was unable to do this as I ran out of time but it remains an idea for future development of the game as my skills progress and my speed as a coder as well.